 Integrating Jungian Dream Strategies with EMDR Therapy

-This course has two primary purposes: first to bring the Jungian influence within EMDR to light and second, to honor Shapiro’s encouragement of integrating EMDR therapy with other models, in this case the Jungian model’s aspect of dream work.
+This course has three primary purposes: First, to bring the Jungian influence within EMDR to light.
+Second, to honor Shapiro’s encouragement of integrating EMDR therapy with other models of psychotherapy, such as the Jungian model’s use of dream work.
 Thirdly, to examine current research, understanding, and utilization of dreams in psychotherapy.
-This course integrates both EMDR therapy and Jungian Psychology creating a powerful synergistic understanding of the magnificent of the human psyche.
+This course integrates both EMDR therapy and Jungian Psychology, creating a robust synergistic awareness of the magnificence of the human psyche.
 This course emphasizes experiential learning, by inviting trainees to do their own internal exploration.
 It offers the trainee an opportunity to have a deeper awareness and understanding of their own process through dream analysis.

 - Compare the similarities and differences in the treatment of dreams and nightmares within the context of each model (Jungian Psychology and EMDR therapy) while understanding more recent scientific studies that support dream work as a valuable therapeutic intervention.